Synopsis

 Mysterious and unearthly deaths start to occur while Professor Saxton is transporting the frozen remains of a primitive humanoid creature he found in Manchuria back to Europe.

-Christopher Lee Peter Cushing Telly Savalas Alberto de Mendoza Silvia Tortosa Julio Peña Ángel del Pozo Helga Liné Alice Reinheart José Jaspe George Rigaud Víctor Israel Faith Clift Juan Olaguivel José Marco José Canalejas Vicente Roca Hiroshi Kitatawa Barta Barri Peter Beckman Allen Russell Fernando Villena
+Christopher Lee Peter Cushing Telly Savalas Alberto de Mendoza Silvia Tortosa Julio Peña Ángel del Pozo Helga Liné Alice Reinheart José Jaspe George Rigaud Víctor Israel Faith Clift Juan Olaguibel José Marco José Canalejas Vicente Roca Hiroshi Kitatawa Barta Barri Peter Beckman Allen Russell Fernando Villena Robert Rietti Olive Gregg Roger Delgado

 Panic in the Trans-Siberian Train, Экспресс ужаса, Das Grauen fährt 1.
 Klasse, Horror-Express - Das Grauen fährt 1.
 Klasse, Der Tod fährt 1.
 Klasse, Horror Express: The Enigma, Expresso do Horror, Horror-Expreß, Kauhun pikajuna, Поезд ужасов, Terreur dans le Shanghaï-Express, Dehşet Ekspresi, Pánico en el Transiberiano, O Expresso do Horror, רכבת אל תוך הלילה, Влакът на ужасите, Pociąg grozy, Expres hrůzy, 恐怖列车, 호러 익스프레스, ゾンビ特急地獄行き, Horror express, Експрес жаху, Dödsexpressen